Open today: 10:30 am–6 pm

 Generous support is provided by the John R. Eckel, Jr. Foundation.

-Also opening this summer, the Dia Art Foundation will unveil in May 2018 a new gallery dedicated to Corse at Dia:Beacon.
+In May 2018, the Dia Art Foundation unveiled a new gallery dedicated to Corse at Dia:Beacon.
 On view for three years, this long-term installation examines the artist’s use of light and geometric form in painting.
 It celebrates recent acquisitions within a broader group of works that highlights the period from the late 1960s through the 1970s.

 This catalogue is the first comprehensive examination of Corse’s work, and features new scholarship and object studies that underscore how her groundbreaking approach to light, perception, and subjectivity forged a new language of painting.